robertu94/robertu94.github.io/content/about/index.md

 <div itemscope itemtype="https://schema.org/Person">My ORCID ID is <a itemprop="sameAs" content="https://orcid.org/0000-0002-1464-729X" href="https://orcid.org/0000-0002-1464-729X" target="orcid.widget" rel="me noopener noreferrer" style="vertical-align:top;"><img src="https://orcid.org/sites/default/files/images/orcid_16x16.png" style="width:1em;margin-right:.5em;" alt="ORCID iD icon">https://orcid.org/0000-0002-1464-729X</a></div>

-While at pursuing my PhD:
+Some highlights of my career include:

++ (2024-Ongoing) I am the co-Lead for the Data team in AuroraGPT.
+Argonne's effort to develop a LLM specialized for scientific use cases
-+ (Ongoing) I developed [LibPressio][libpressio] a library to abstract the differences between lossless and lossy compressors and their configurations.
++ (2019-Ongoing) I developed [LibPressio][libpressio] a library to abstract the differences between lossless and lossy compressors and their configurations.
++ (2023) I was awarded an Laboratory Directed Research and Development grant along with Viktor Niktin on the topic of streaming lossy compression for tomographic data.
++ (2022) I started a postdoctoral position at Argonne National Laboratory
 + (2019) I was selected for the [US Department of Energy Office of Science Graduate Student Research Program][scgsr] award to study at [Argonne National Laboratory][argonne] under Dr. Franck Cappello.
 + (2018) I taught a Fall section of [Introduction to Operating Systems (CPSC 3220)][cpsc3220].
 + (2017 - 2020) I was awarded the [National Research Traineeship in Resilient Infrastructure and Environmental Systems fellowship][ries].